Property Management Administration

 Research Proposal Phase – Research set-up and commencement

 You may wonder why it’s so important to identify the location of equipment.
-We recover a higher amount of IDC from equipment coded in research space, so it’s very important that we identify the locations as accurately as possible.
+We recover a higher amount of F&A (Facilities & Administrative)from equipment coded in research space, so it’s very important that we identify the locations as accurately as possible.
 If equipment is moved, the new location must be recorded so we depreciate the equipment at the proper rate.
 Location is also important for risk management reporting, accountability and tracking.

-If you are loaning equipment to another institution, contact your DPA and they will help you with the loan process.
-There is liability risk and may also be sponsor approval required.
+If you are loaning equipment to another institution, contact your DPA for help you with the loan process.
+There is liability risk and sponsor approval may be required.

 There are various methods by which an inventory is conducted.
 For example, wall-to-wall inventories in which every asset in the department is scanned, or stratified where a sampling of assets is inventoried.